trs/astype/README.md

 ## Options

+Options can be used to modify the behavior of the conversions.
+These can be set in two ways:

+* [Global](#global) will affect the behavior anytime that function is used
+* [Query](#query) will affect the behavior in that instance

 ### Global

-This will set the behavior anytime a conversion is used.
+Setting a global option will modify the behavior anytime a function is called.
 This allows simplier syntax when using the same rules.

 ```js